 High School Equivalency (GED® / HiSet®) Classes

-In Illinois, there are three recognized high school equivalency tests: GED, HiSet and Test Accessing Secondary Completion (TASC).
+Note: Illinois recognizes three high school equivalency tests: GED, High School Equivalency Test (HiSet) and Test Accessing Secondary Completion (TASC).
 The KCC Testing Center proctors the GED (computer-based) and HiSet (computer-based and "paper/pencil") versions.

 - GED graduates, on average, earn $2,040 more a year than employees without a GED.

 - GED graduates who attend community colleges, on average, perform as well academically as high school graduates.

 - GED graduates are more likely than high school dropouts to receive additional training after earning their credential.